followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/140 Data Modification Controls/030 Editing in the Batch Mode.md

 * **allowDeleting** is **true**
 This setting adds the "Delete" button to each grid row.
 When a user clicks one of these buttons, it is substituted by the "Undelete" button.

-In addition, the text of a certain button can be changed using the fields of the **editing** | [texts](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/texts/) object (if this button is not represented by an icon).
+In addition, the text of a certain button can be changed using the fields of the **editing**.[texts](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/texts/) object (if this button is not represented by an icon).

 <div class="simple-table">
 <table>